shulgaalexey/idgen/README.md

 a wide range of simple and complex tasks and conditions.
-The simplest class of generators is a primitive solution on the base of increment of unsigned integer, while other classes allow to customize the algorithm of ID generation, the ranges of IDs, use generators in the infinite loops, guarantee the tread safety etc.
+The simplest class of generators is a primitive solution on the base of increment of unsigned integer, while other classes allow to customize the algorithm of ID generation, set-up the ranges of IDs, use generators in the infinite loops, provide the tread safety etc.

 Class View
 ----------